cangorur/human_robot_collaboration/doc/Experiment_Setup_Readme.md

  - ssh ubuntu@10.0.8.193
  - password:ubuntu

+ - turn on the conveyor belt Raspberry Pi and also switch on the power supply for the conveyor motor

 #### one terminal - launch conveyor physical layer and middle layer:
 - source dobot-conveyor-unit/CONVEYOR_UNIT/devel/setup.bash && roslaunch dobot motor.launch